SECOND LIEUTENANT BERNALDO “BERNARD” MARKO PERETTI; U.S. ARMY

 Staff Sgt Bernaldo Peretti Cited For Gallantry In Action In Africa

 Another hero has been added to Norwalk’s honor roll.
-He is Staff Sergeant Bernaldo M. Peretti, son of John Peretti of 22 Davis Street who has been cited for gallantry in action and awarded the Silver Star.
-The Citation follows:
+He is Staff Sergeant Bernaldo M. Peretti, son of John Peretti of 22 Davis Street, who has been cited for gallantry in action and awarded the Silver Star.
+The citation follows:

 For gallantry in action in the vicinity of El Guettar, Tunisia, on March 23, 1943.
-When communication lines were severed by enemy fire, Sergeant Peretti voluntarily crossed terrain constantly exposed to heavy enemy artillery and machine gun fire, and repaired those lines, thus enabling his battery to complete its mission successfully.
+When communication lines were severed by enemy fire, Sergeant Peretti voluntarily crossed terrain constantly exposed to heavy enemy artillery and machine gunfire and repaired those lines, thus enabling his battery to complete its mission successfully.

 From the Sentinel & Enterprise, Fitchburg, Massachusetts, June 7, 1994